awsugkochi/awsugkochi/src/pages/blog/2019-07-23-aws-awsugkochi-acdkochi19-speaker-jayesh.md

 <br> <br> <br> <br>
-Interesting in sponsoring the event, or exploring the possibility of presenting at our first community day, please contact info@awsugkochi.in.
+Interesting in sponsoring the event, or exploring the possibility of presenting at our first community day, please contact **info@awsugkochi.in**

 <br> <br>